felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 - I upgraded from v8.x (or earlier) to v9.x, I mine ETH-only and I see v9.x is slower than v8.x, why?
   In v9.x you should find best -dcri value even in ETH-only mode, check "FINE-TUNING" section.
 If you don't want to do it, use "-asm 0" option to use old GPU kernels.

+- How many cards are supported?
+  Miner supports up to 32 GPUs, though some options like "-di" will not work properly for some cards since they accept 0..9 indexes only.